Botanical Name: Isolepis cernua aka Scirpus cernuus

-Fiber Optic Grass is a fountain-like ornamental grass-like sedge with small, silvery white flowers at the tips.
+Fiber Optic Grass is an ornamental grass-like sedge with small, silvery white flowers at the tips.
 Its resemblance to fiber optic wire lends its common names, including Live Wire Grass.

-If you like unusual indoor plants, you'll want to add this ornamental sedge to your collection.
-It's a fun plant to have around.
+If you like unusual indoor plants, you'll want to add Isolepis cernua to your collection.
+With its spiky, fountain-shape foliage, it's a fun plant to have around.

 Growing in a clumping mound, Isolepis cernua spills over the sides of a container as it grows, making it ideal for a tall planter or even a hanging pot.
 Eye-catching on its own, this decorative grass-like sedge also adds texture among a display of foliage and flowering plants.